 In this article, we’ll talk about one of the existing software licensing and delivery models named Software as a Service, or SaaS, to be short, and the key benefits it offers.

 SaaS is a centrally hosted software that is provided to a customer in the form of a service on a subscription basis.
 The applications of such kind run on the servers of SaaS providers and users can access them via browsers.
 Instead of buying an application, a user pays a “rent” that allows him to use it for a certain amount of time.
 Thus, users can decrease the use cost, which is one of the primary benefits of using SaaS.
 There’s no need for a user to think about the technical issues since the SaaS provider takes care of it.

 Let’s continue with the main SaaS advantages and benefits for a customer.

 Main Advantages and Benefits for Customer

-When we talk about an application without singling out specific features, we usually mean in-house software, software that was created for using within the organization.
-In this case, the customer is responsible for the support of hardware, databases, storage, security issues, and other important aspects of successfully running application.
+When we talk about an application without singling out specific features, we usually mean in-house software, software that was created for use within the organization.
+In this case, the customer is responsible for the support of hardware, databases, storage, security issues, and other important aspects of successfully running applications.
 As you can imagine, this approach entails high costs due to the necessity for a team of IT specialists and regular expertise.

 For a small business or state-owned enterprises, this may become a headache.
 One of the possible solutions is SaaS.
 In this case, the vendor undertakes the reliable work of an application, database management, hardware, etc. A client can purchase as many services as he needs here and now.
 He gets access to the minimal amount of required configuration abilities, such as permission rights, for example.
-There’s always room for further improvements of SaaS applications according to the client’s needs and requirements.
+There’s always room for further improvements in SaaS applications according to the client’s needs and requirements.